zandermax/sfdx/README.md

 }
 ````

-As another example, here is a function that pulls code from a scratch org, converts the local Salesforce DX code into Metadata API format, and deploys the converted code into a production (i.e. non-scratch) org
+As another example, here is a function that pulls code from a scratch org, converts the local Salesforce DX code into Metadata API format, and deploys the converted code into a production (i.e. non-scratch) org.
 ````javascript
 const dxez = require('sfdx-ez')